Builder's Risk Insurance Explained: Coverage, Exclusions, Cost Factors, and Who Needs It

 What Is Builder’s Risk Insurance?

-Builder’s risk insurance is a type of insurance for property under construction.
-It is designed to protect the job while the work is in progress, not after the building is complete and occupied.
+Builder’s risk insurance is insurance for property under construction.
+It is designed to protect the job during the build, not after the structure is complete and occupied.

 What Does Builder’s Risk Insurance Typically Cover?

-Builder’s risk insurance coverage depends on the carrier and the policy form, but it commonly protects against direct physical loss to covered property from causes such as:
+Builder’s risk insurance coverage depends on the carrier and policy form, but it commonly protects against direct physical loss to covered property from causes such as fire, lightning, wind, hail, theft, vandalism, explosion, and certain accidental damage events during construction.

 Covered property often includes: